Exploring All Options When Advocating For Your Child

 In most situations, it is relatively easy for minors to move on after suffering a lapse in judgment.
 But if their lapse in judgment results in a criminal charge, the results can be long-lasting, potentially affecting their educational and employment opportunities in the state of Washington and across the country.

-Seasoned criminal defense lawyers Amy Muth and Jennifer Atwood recognize that successfully representing a juvenile in a criminal matter requires a skill set distinct from defending an adult in criminal court.
+Our team of seasoned criminal defense attorneys recognize that successfully representing a juvenile in a criminal matter requires a skill set distinct from defending an adult in criminal court.
 For nearly two decades, we have used our extensive experience in juvenile law to secure favorable results that minimize the impact an arrest and conviction can have on our clients.

 Defending Juveniles Charged With A Range Of Offenses